wrijugh/web-students/README.md

 ## Contact and Support

-The actual content is available at [[Github](https://github.com/wrijugh/web-students)](https://github.com/wrijugh/web-students).
+The actual content is available at **Github** - [https://github.com/wrijugh/web-students](https://github.com/wrijugh/web-students).
 Contributions are welcome.

 Reach out to Wriju at Twitter [https://twitter.com/wrijugh](https://twitter.com/wrijugh) for anything specific.